EastmanJian/delightalk/README.md

 <script>var delightParams = {siteName: "your_app_id", previousComments: 10};</script>
 <script src="https://eastmanjian.cn/delightalk/js/delightalk.js"></script>
 ```
-Specify your your web application id (your_app_id) and the number of comments to show (previousComments).
+In the *delightParams*, specify your your web application id (*your_app_id*) and the number of comments to show (*previousComments*).
+**That's All!**
+You'll be able to see the Delightalk comment section in your web page.

-By doing this, you use the shared data storage in eastmanjian.cn.
-Where a Redis in-memory data storage is provided.
-But due to memory limitation.
-Currently only reserved 100mb for all users (not each user :-).
-If the data exceed 100mb, data will be evicted on a LFU (Least Frequently Usage) basis.
+By doing this, you use the shared data storage in eastmanjian.cn, where a Redis in-memory data storage is provided.
+But due to memory limitation, currently only 100mb memory is reserved for all users (not each user :-).
+If the data exceed 100mb, they will be evicted on a LFU (Least Frequently Usage) basis.
 Alternatively, you can setup your own data storage and REST service in your own server, as describe below.

 ### Setup data storage and REST service
 1. Download the whole Delightalk project from GitHub.
 2. Setup Redis (4.0.2 or above).
 For detail, refer to https://redis.io/download.
 3. Configure *src/main/resources/redis.properties* for the Redis connection parameters.
 4. Change the *delightParams.restServiceUrl* parameter in *src/main/webapp/js/delightalk.js* to your domain URL location
 e.g.
 ```
 "https://your.domian.name/delightalk/rest/";
 ```
 5. Build the project by Maven. e.g. 'mvn package'
 6. Deploy the generated delightalk.war to your web application server.
 7. Change the URL for *delightalk.css* and *delightalk.js* in the plugin codes.
 e.g.
 ```html
 <!-- Delightalk codes -->
 <div id="delightalk"></div>